Master of Education

 - An official transcript and portfolio evaluation and an interview with the art education program coordinator to determine the level of studio skills, qualifications, and if applicable, courses to transfer.
 Students may be advised to complete certain undergraduate courses and/or prerequisites for graduate-level courses.

-Graduates will demonstrate competence in Art History and Critical Analysis.
+Students will demonstrate competence in the application of Art History and critical analysis in a research paper.

-Graduates will demonstrate competence in Research in Art.
+Students will demonstrate competence in the ability to conduct research in art.

-Graduates will demonstrate competence in P-12 Curriculum Development in Art.
+Students will demonstrate competence in the development of P-12 curriculum.

 Additional Program Requirements